Best Linksys router Android Central 2021

 - Wi-Fi 5 only

-No matter what your networking needs, Linksys has a router for you when compared to the best wireless routers available.
+No matter what your networking needs, Linksys has a router for you compared to the best wireless routers available.
 When I install a piece of networking equipment, I want it just to work so I can forget about it.
 Linksys has a good reputation for reliability, and its routers generally have good feature sets.
-The Velop line has also been good for maintaining compatibility across the whole line, making it easy to build the perfect mesh.
+The Velop line has also been good for maintaining compatibility across the line, making it easy to build the perfect mesh.

 The best router needs to be flexible enough to fit your needs now and next year without breaking the bank.
 To keep things running smoothly in the future, it's time for most people to choose Wi-Fi 6 for their next router.
 The MAX-STREAM MR7350 does a good job with this balance by building a router with fairly standard features and sufficient speed with mesh capabilities.
 With full Velop compatibility, this will be an easy router to expand down the road if you find you need more coverage.